-For those of you experiencing a not too excessive amount of hair loss without any obvious underlying causes and while still adhering to the macro rules, supplementing with biotin or collagen can be helpful.
+Are you experiencing a not too excessive amount of hair loss without any obvious underlying causes?
+Try supplementing with biotin or collagen.
 On a side note: because a vitamin D deficiency is something that is extremely common and can contribute to hair loss I always recommend supplementing with it.

-On to a more serious, but at the same time quite common, root cause of hair loss: iodine deficiency.
+On to a more serious, but also common, root cause of hair loss: iodine deficiency.
 Your thyroid gland needs iodine to produce the necessary thyroid hormones for growth and repair of damaged cells.
 But not just that: it is also needed for the support of a healthy metabolism.
 Low iodine levels for that reason may also account for your hair loss.

-Keep in mind, again, this is not just something that is limited to those on a keto diet, as I said above, iodine deficiency is incredibly common in general, it is suspected 1 in 3 people are deficient in iodine to some degree.
+Keep in mind, again, this is not just something that is limited to those on a keto diet.
+As I said above, iodine deficiency is incredibly common in general.
+It is suspected 1 in 3 people are deficient in iodine to some degree.
 To know for sure if this is the case for you make sure an urine-iodine test is included in your thyroid panel.
 You can also choose to get this test done separately.

 Keto food sources of iodine are: